 - Figure 6.
-The proportion of surveys where harbor seals were disturbed (moved or flushed) at the Jenner haul-out, by disturbance source (sources of fireworks and unknown were combined into the category "other").
-Data includes all baseline surveys (n=28) and Sonoma Water activity surveys (i.e., breaching and topographic surveys) (n=15)......
+The proportion of surveys where harbor seals were disturbed (moved or flushed) at the Jenner haul-out, by disturbance source.
+Data includes all baseline surveys (n=19) and Sonoma Water activity surveys (i.e., breaching and topographic surveys, n=14).
 10